Yipara logoYipara

 +

 Healthy cat gums are salmon pink or bubblegum pink, moist, and refill quickly after pressure.
-Bad (unhealthy) colors and what they typically mean: PALE PINK or WHITE — anemia, shock, internal bleeding, severe dehydration, feline leukemia (FeLV); BLUE or PURPLE — low oxygen from feline asthma, heart disease, choking, or acetaminophen toxicity (even half a tablet is fatal); BRIGHT RED — severe gingivitis, stomatitis, heatstroke, or carbon monoxide exposure; YELLOW — jaundice from liver disease or red blood cell destruction; BLACK sudden spots — possible melanoma (if flat and longstanding, usually benign lentigo).
+Bad (unhealthy) colors and what they typically mean: PALE PINK or WHITE — low red blood cells, shock, internal bleeding, severe dehydration, feline leukemia; BLUE or PURPLE — low oxygen from cat breathing concerns, heart concerns, choking, or acetaminophen toxicity (even half a tablet is fatal); BRIGHT RED — severe gum inflammation, severe oral inflammation, heatstroke, or carbon monoxide exposure; YELLOW — yellow-tinted gums from liver concerns or red blood cell destruction; BLACK sudden spots — possible concerning dark spot (if flat and longstanding, usually stable pigmentation).
 Any color change from your cat's baseline pink warrants attention.
 Cats hide illness much better than dogs — don't wait for behavior changes.

 What does a healthy cat gum look like?